frobino/EclipseTrainingSlides/tracecompass/slides.md

 - **Segments** (`ISegment`) are defined by a start and an end time.
 They can represent things like execution times, latencies, etc.
 - Multiple segments can represent **latency chain**.
 For example multiple sub-steps of a process.
 - State systems can help generalize the creation of segments
-- **ISegmentStore** stores segments like a Java Collection but with interection methods
+- **ISegmentStore** stores segments like a Java Collection but with intersection methods
 - **AbstractSegmentStoreAnalysisModule** helps building segments, storing them and providing them to clients (views).
 - In the exercise: We have created a **segment-based analysis module** that creates segments and stores them in a segment store which will be available for our views.